realworldocaml/book/other-notes/00-outline.md

 # Proposal for Real World OCaml

-## Outline

-### Examples

-Some ideas for examples to integrate into the text.

-- A log-file parser, maybe for Apache log files, or somesuch? it's a simple and common task, and could be done with a small amount of code.
-- The JSON library from Real World Haskell is a nice kind of example.
-  Instead of implementing a parser, he only implements a datatype for JSON values and some pretty printers.
-That all seems far more tractable than implementing a parser.
-Doing that for JSON or another format would be nice.
-- An SNTP client.
-I have one of these that I wrote a while back.
-  It's dead simple, and I think could make a nice example.
-That said, it does require some networking-foo.
-- An ASCII pretty-printer for tabular data.
-It's a nice example of how to design a clean OCaml library.

-Another thing that might be fun to point people at is Bench.
-It's a simple benchmarking library, with much of its ideas cribbed from Criterion.

-I'd like to have some example sections where we work through a complete design.
-In the first of those sections, we should do a basic ocamlbuild setup so we can get people building complete, compiling programs.

-We should evenutally delete this section, and integrate the ideas we want to keep into the outline below.

 ### Part I : Core OCaml

 1. **A Guided Tour**: A guided tour through the language, all done